zagovorichev/laravel-languages/README.md

 - **session** - store in the $_SESSION
 - **cookie** - store in the browser $_COOKIES
+- **domainMap** - you can define map if you have different domain which can't be described with simple regular expression
 - **domain** - use domain name for determining current language (www.example.com, en.example.com, es.example.com...)
 - **path** - use uri for language example.com/en/address